Read-Lab-Confederation/nyc-subway-anthrax-study/_sections/results-anthracis.md

 ## Identifying NYC samples with evidence of *B. anthracis*
-Below is a table of samples from the NYC Subway System dataset which were determined to have contained evidence for *B. anthracis*.
+The supplementary MetaPhlAn output (*[DataTable5-metaphlan-metadata_v19.txt](/data/DataTable5-metaphlan-metadata_v19.txt)*) was parsed using *[extract_pathogens.py](/scripts/extract-pathogens.py)*.
+From this we were able to determine which NYC samples contained reads associated with *Bacillus antracis*.
+These samples were then associated with their corresponding SRA run accession using *[map-pathogens.py](/scripts/map-pathogens.py)* (Table 1).
 For the remainder of these analysis, each of these samples will be referred to by their SRA run accession.

 #### Table 1: NYC Subway System samples with evidence of *B. anthracis*.
 | NYC Study Sample | SRA Run Accession      |